Sonal-Tiwari/PORTFOLIO/README.md

 - 👋 Hi!
 I'm Sonal Tiwari!
 I'm passionate learner of software testing.

-- 🌱 I’m currently participating in: [**TECHMARBLES WEB SOLUTIONS**]
+- 🌱 I’m currently practicing in: [**TECHMARBLES WEB SOLUTIONS**]

 - 📫 How to reach me: sonaltiwari2701@gmail.com , [linkedin](https://www.linkedin.com/in/sonaltiwariofficial)

-- 😉 Contact me - I am really interested in gaining some experience to enrich my portfolio
+- 😉 Contact me - I am really interested in gaining some experience to enrich my portfolio.

 <p align="left">
 Welcome to my testing portfolio.
-I'm a passionate beginner in manual testing, excited about taking on new challenges and gaining valuable experience.
+I'm a passionate Manual Tester and beginner in Automation Testing, excited about taking on new challenges and gaining valuable experience.
 Within my portfolio lies not only a collection of skills but a story of my dedication to analysis, exploration, and refinement.
 I aspire to be a valuable team member contributing to the success of projects.
 I firmly believe in the power of learning through practical application.
 Therefore, I  am really interested in gaining experience and very enthusiastic about contributing to projects providing me an opportunities to enhance my skills.
 </p>

 # Courses, Practicing

 - TECHMARBLES WEB SOLUTIONS